devinit/digital-platform/country-year/warehouse/fact/README.md

 # `fact`

+This folder has been cleaned and contains no obsolete files.
+However, not all files in this folder may be in use with the DH web app.

+---

 Here is a list of all the tables that were developed to support the various visualisation displayed by the DH.
 All of these tables are stored in the `fact` shema in the ddw DB on 213.168.251.124.